Skip to main content

 Contest Materials

-Take a look at past competitions for essay topics, winning essays, and photos from the awards ceremony.
+• View past competitions for essay topics, winning essays, and photos from the awards ceremony, held at the Connecticut Supreme Court, in Hartford.

-Every year, more than 100 Fellows, attorneys and judges across the state, take time to volunteer to review and score essays.
-Thank you also to the Connecticut Supreme Court for their continued support of the Essay Contest, and for hosting the awards ceremony every year.
+CBF is grateful to the 100+ Fellows who volunteer to review and score essays.
+CBF is also thankful to the Connecticut Supreme Court for their continued support of the Contest, and for hosting the awards ceremony.